-Some of TSCA's deficiencies were highlighted by the Freedom incident.
-Eastman voluntarily conducted testing on Crude and 4-MCHM, however none of this testing was required under TSCA or any other law or regulation.
-These studies provided users and the public with warnings based on its acute toxicity; however because they were not required to do so, Eastman's tests did not include studies at low doses that would have assisted public professionals in responding to the spill and communicating risks to the public.
+These studies provided users and the public with warnings based on its acute toxicity, however because they were not required to do so, Eastman's tests did not include studies at low doses that would have assisted public professionals in responding to the spill and communicating risks to the public.

 Although only recently being sold as a commercial product by Eastman, Crude MCHM has long been produced as a co-product during Cyclohexane Dimethanol (CHDM) production.
-When TSCA was enacted, 4-MCHM, the main constituent of Crude MCHM, was already being produced and was "grandfathered" in along with some 55,000 other chemicals.
+When TSCA was enacted, pure MCHM, the main constituent of Crude MCHM, was already being produced and was "grandfathered" in along with some 55,000 other chemicals.
 Inclusion in this inventory is what distinguishes an "existing chemical" from a "new chemical."
 A chemical substance cannot enter into commerce in the United States without first being placed on the inventory and in order to be considered for placement, new chemicals must comply with the new chemical requirements of Section 5.
 By placing the existing chemicals on the TSCA inventory, they were then, and continue to be, exempt from the EPA review required for new substances before they are sold on the market.
-Although EPA has instituted some programs under the old statute to review existing chemicals, 4-MCHM was not among the substances reviewed.
+Although EPA has instituted some programs under the old statute to review existing chemicals, pure MCHM was not among the substances reviewed.

-TSCA's coverage was intended to be broad.
-412 However, as has been seen over the years since TSCA's passage, EPA has been very limited in using this authority because under the old statute it was very burdensome and time consuming to comply with its requirements.
+TSCA's coverage was intended to be broad.390 However, as has been seen over the years since TSCA's passage, EPA has been very limited in using this authority because under the old statute it was very burdensome and time consuming to comply with its requirements.
 In general, it has historically been much easier for EPA to regulate new chemical substances than to regulate existing ones.